 Asymptomatic patients require no therapy.
 Aspirin is usually effective for microvascular events (ocular migraine, erythromelalgia and transient ischemic attacks).

-Some patients with extreme thrombocytosis require more aggressive treatment to control the platelet count; and such measures include hydroxyurea, anagrelide, interferon alfa-2b, or plateletpheresis.
+Some patients with extreme thrombocytosis require more aggressive treatment to control the platelet count; such measures include interferon alpha, hydroxyurea, anagrelide, and plateletpheresis.

 |DROXIA, Hydrea, Mylocel, Siklos|

 |Anacin Adult Low Strength, Aspergum, Aspir-Low, Aspirtab , Aspir-Trin , Bayer Advanced Aspirin, Bayer Aspirin, Bayer Aspirin Extra Strength, Bayer Aspirin Plus, Bayer Aspirin Regimen, Bayer Children's Aspirin, Bayer Extra Strength, Bayer Extra Strength Plus, Bayer Genuine Aspirin, Bayer Low Dose Aspirin Regimen, Bayer Womens Aspirin , BeneHealth Aspirin, Bufferin, Bufferin Extra Strength, Bufferin Low Dose, DURLAZA, Easprin , Ecotrin, Ecotrin Low Strength, Genacote, Halfprin, MiniPrin, St. Joseph Adult Low Strength, St. Joseph Aspirin, VAZALORE, Zero Order Release Aspirin, ZORprin|